yourWaifu/sleepy-discord/README.md

 ```
 # Will Updating the library break my bot?

-Yes, and for now I don't plan on making 0.0 versions backwards compatable with 1.0 versions or later.
+Yes, and for now I don't plan on making 0.0 versions backwards compatible with 1.0 versions or later.

 # Requirements
 * [OpenSSL](https://www.openssl.org/)